RJDennis/ChebyshevApprox.jl/README.md

 where poly is an array containing a 2D array containing the Chebyshev polynomials evaluated at each node.
 Regardless of which command is used, the Chebyshev weights are computed using Chebyshev regression.

-Given the Chebyshev weights, the function can be approximated at a given point, x, within range using either
+Given the Chebyshev weights, the function can be approximated at a given point, x, within domain using either

 y_approx = chebyshev_evaluate(w,[x],order,domain)